Content approval workflow that decides which AI outputs even need a human review

 - How is this different from Filestage or Ziflow?

-- Auto-publish (high confidence, no human touch), batch editorial review (single grouped queue), send-to-FBC (franchise-business-consultant for franchisee submissions), escalate-to-team-lead (crisis signals, regulator flags), reject-with-feedback (back to the upstream agent for redraft).
+- Auto-publish (clearly on-brand, no human touch), batched editorial review (single grouped queue), send to franchise brand coach (for franchisee submissions), escalate to team lead (crisis signals, regulator flags), or send back to the AI for a redraft with specific feedback.

-- How does the router decide which destination?
+- How does the system decide which destination?

-- When a human overrides a routing decision — pulls an auto-published output or rubber-stamps a batched one — the override flows back as training signal.
-After 60-90 days the router tunes its thresholds based on observed editorial patterns.
+- When a reviewer overrides a routing decision — pulls an auto-published output or rubber-stamps a borderline one — the override feeds back as training signal.
+After two to three months, the thresholds converge on what your team actually approves.

 - Can different locations or franchisees get different rules?

 - Yes.
-Nested autonomy-profile inheritance — corporate sets base thresholds; regional adds overrides; store-manager autonomy is bounded by what corporate and regional permit.
+Corporate sets base thresholds.
+Regional layers on overrides.
+Store-manager autonomy stays inside the limits corporate and regional permit.
 PE roll-ups, JV operators, and franchise systems each get their own configuration.

-- Instead of seven Slack interruptions through the day, the router bundles five ready drafts plus two borderline drafts into a single 15-minute review session.
-Reduces reviewer task-switching from constant interruption to one batch per shift.
+- Instead of seven Slack interruptions across the day, the reviewer sees five ready drafts plus a couple of borderline ones in one focused 15-minute session per shift.